Death toll climbs to 76 as heavy rains hammer southern Japan

 Kochi prefecture, on Shikoku, issued landslide warnings almost over the entire island.
 Public broadcaster NHK TV showed overturned cars on roads covered with mud.
 A convenience store worker, who had fled to a nearby rooftop, said water had reached as high as his head.

-A residential area in Okayama prefecture, on the main island of Honshu, was seeped in brown water spreading like a huge lake.
-Some people fled to rooftops and balconies and waved furiously at hovering rescue helicopters.
-Military paddle boats were also being used to take people to dry land.

-Okayama prefecture said three people had died, six others were missing and seven were injured, one of them seriously Six homes were destroyed, while nearly 500 were flooded.
-Evacuation orders or advisories were issued to more than 910,000 people, the prefecture said in a statement.
+Okayama prefecture said in a statement that four people had died, eight others were missing and 11 were injured, at least one of them seriously.
+Seven homes were destroyed, dozens more were damaged, while more than 570 were flooded.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)